 This project was created for an Independent Study.
 I knew I wanted to show off a character controller and really fine-tune it for it to be as smooth as possible, but I needed to come up with what the situation was for it.
-I decided to go with Sci-Fi in a space station, because I wanted to show different character controllers in the same space.
-This led me to creating a Low Gravity Player and a Normal Gravity player.
-My next steps was to figure out what makes a character controller feel good.
+I decided to go with Sci-Fi in a space station because I wanted to show different character controllers in the same space.
+This led me to create a Low Gravity Player and a Normal Gravity player.
+My next step was to figure out what makes a character controller feel good.

 I started by researching games with good controls, fluid movement, and low gravity situations.
 Some things I looked at were:

 Mass Effect 2 starts with the ship being attacked and you go into a space that's falling apart.
 The audio gets distorted, and things appear brighter making it look like you're in a low gravity situation.
 Because ME2 is a 3rd person game and not 1st person I didn't look at their character controller.
 I did like how the movement slowed down, and the player stuck to the ground.
 It gave the feeling of the player having gravity boots that kept them on the ground.

 Dishonored is a game that a lot of people praised for their character controller.
 The movement is fluid, and according to players, the character feels like they're taking up space, which is important with a 1st person controller.
 The bob also isn't distracting which can be an issue in some FPS controllers.

 To make sure I had the Low Gravity feeling I looked at NASA's Zero Gravity Simulator.
 The first thing I noticed was how hard it was to move where you wanted to go.
 People seemed to need help to go where they were intending.
 The other thing that I noticed was the audio was hard to hear, like in ME2.
 It might have been partly because of the hum of the machine, but either way, it was interesting to see.